ms-iot/pir-sensor/README.md

 -  `git submodule update`

 ## Constructors
-- **MotionSensor(int, SensorType):** Creates a new instance of the motion sensor taking the GPIO pin and type (SensorType.ActiveLow or SensorType.ActiveHigh) as arguments.
+- **PirSensor(int, SensorType):** Creates a new instance of the motion sensor taking the GPIO pin and type (SensorType.ActiveLow or SensorType.ActiveHigh) as arguments.

 *Note:* See the *Supported Devices* section to see what sensor type to use.